HyperonChainOfficial/SystemSmartContract_Old/Readme.md

-Hyperon chain custom smart contracts:
+Hyperon chain system smart contracts:

-(1) update the defaultMaster address before mainnet deployment.

-(2) update total supply in validator contract.

-WHPN Token contract in HPN Testnet:  0xbf15106eCe2f22e6a9C88Ca9214f969d0495ED59
+(1) Validator: This smart contract performs transactions related to validators.

+(2) Staking: This smart contract will host a custom staking logic for the master voters, staking voters, and non-staking voters.

+(3) Punish: This smart contract punishes the validator who misbehave.

+(4) WHPN: This is a Wrapped Token for HPN